Hakea constablei

-Hakea constablei is a shrub in the Proteacea family native to eastern Australia.
+Hakea constablei is a shrub in the Proteaceae family native to eastern Australia.
 A bushy shrub or small tree with a profusion of white or cream flowers in spring.

 Description

 Hakea constablei is a compact rounded shrub to small tree growing to 1.8 to 6 m high.
 The needle-shaped bright green pointed leaves are 3 to 11 cm long and 1 to 1.6 mm wide.
 New growth is hairy, branches are arching hanging loosely and despite the pointed leaves not particularly prickly.
 The bright green leaves are needle-shaped and about 10 cm long.

 It produces cream-white flowers from September to November on the previous seasons stems.
 Each inflorescence is composed of 6 to 12 flowers with a cream white perianth that is 3-4.2 mm long.
 The style about 10 mm long with a cone shaped stigma.
 The large rounded fruit are 4.3 to 5.5 cm long and 3 to 3.5 cm wide.
 The dark grey surface is covered with warty protuberances, ending with horns 0.5 to 1.8 mm long.
 The dark brown seed are 2.7 to 3.7 cm long with a wing down one side.